How To Set Up a Hookah

 Step 8 - Inhale And Smoke

 Finally, the moment you've been waiting for this whole process!
-It is time to find a comfy spot to appreciate and smoke your hookah.
+After completing the hookah setup, it is time to find a comfy spot to appreciate and smoke your hookah.
 When you're settled, give your smoking hose a nice drag to see if it is prepared to go.
 If you notice that thick smoke has not been produced, ultimately, give your bowl a few more minutes to heat up.
 Once you get it going, make sure you smoke at a relaxed rate and take short breaks to avoid getting headaches and other complications.